ayman23-ds/End-to-End-ETL-Pipeline-Project/README.md

   - Calculate `latency_days` based on shipping and required dates

 - **Locality Flag**
-  Determine whether a customer is local to a store based on city.
+  Determine whether a customer is local to a store based on city by creating `is_local` flag.

 - **Lookup Tables**
-  Replace coded values (order status) with descriptive labels
+  Replace coded values (`order status`) with descriptive labels

 - **Column Standardization**
-  Rename and reorder columns for consistency
+  Rename and reorder columns for consistency.

 The cleaned and transformed datasets are stored in `silver layer`